All Episodes

 People rarely remember what you tell them, but they never forget how they make you feel.

-Hillary Clinton does not and did not last night inspire feel good.
+Hillary Clinton does not and did not last night inspire feel-good.

 She doesn't have it in her.

-She was condescending, she was rolling her eyes at times.
+She was rolling her eyes at times.

 She was clearly insulting Trump by looking like she thought he was an idiot.